uliw/esbmtk/docs/manual/manual-1.rst

 Conda
 ^^^^^

-ESBMTK is available via the conda-forge channel `https://conda-forge.org/ <https://conda-forge.org/>`_ Assuming you install into a new virtual environment the following should install the ESBMTK framework
+ESBMTK is available via the conda-forge channel.
+To install ESBMTK into a new virtual environment:

 .. code:: sh